Gloucestershire Basket Ball Association

 4. A disqualification for a coach or player will a carry a minimum five points over and above their automatic one match suspension.

-7. All participants are expected to follow the "Code of Ethics & Conduct" published by England Basketball, and the League reserve the right to take action against individuals and/or clubs who fail to do so.
+7. All participants are expected to follow the "Code of Ethics & Conduct" published by Basketball England, and the League reserve the right to take action against individuals and/or clubs who fail to do so.

 14. Transfers